Job Search Agent — Multi-Agent AI System with Eval-Driven CI

 Eval-Driven CI Gating

-The core differentiator: every code change runs through an eval suite before merging.
+The core differentiator: every change runs through an eval suite before shipping.
 Metrics tracked: compile rate (LaTeX must produce valid PDF), forbidden claims detection (no hallucinated skills), edit region violations (mutations only in designated sections), cost per application (OpenRouter spend), and latency budgets.
-222 tests enforce these constraints.
-CI gates prevent regressions — a PR that increases forbidden claims or breaks compilation cannot merge.
+Eval gates prevent regressions — any change that increases forbidden claims or breaks output quality cannot ship.

 Ingestion & Output Pipeline